mrko900/brain-trainer/README.md

 # brain-trainer

+Ok.
+So I've been trying to start planning for a really really long time, but I just can't.
+I mean, every time I write down a plan I either: try to follow it for one day but fail and give up or don't even try at all.
+So tomorrow (May 11) I just finally wanna sit down and try to start planning.
+I'm gonna start it with my brain-trainer project.
+I'm gonna wake up, get a breakfast and do other routine, and then just sit down and see what I can do in 1 hour.
+Then do it.
+Then come back home and try again.
+And so on.
+And then try it with other activities (after project is done).
+Until I finally master the skill of planning.

 Plan (2 weeks left):
 May 11: Arithmetic chains exercise full.
 May 12-14: 2 more exercises + stick everything together.